Main content

 The mullet may not immediately come to mind when you think of modern-day hair trends, but the classic ‘80s ‘do has made its way back into barber shops around the world.
 If you’re bold enough to try a mullet, pair it with a low fade to give it shape and style.

-Good hair day by @the_texture_junkie
+Good hair day by @barberbirdman.

 High And Tight Taper Fade

-Searching for a professional fade haircut?
 A high and tight taper fade is a dapper variation of the fade that works from the boardroom to the military.

-Good hair day by @barberbirdman
+Good hair day by @_il_terrazzo_.

 Undercut Fade

 If you have a thicker hair texture, an undercut fade can eliminate excess bulk while letting your remaining strands stand out.
 This cut eliminates all hair around the sides and nape of your neck, leaving a soft gradient that gradually connects to the hair at the top of your head.
+To shape that hair, use the Matrix Over Achiever 3-in-1, a styler that spreads like a cream, texturizes like a paste, and holds like a wax.

 Orientation message